 A few days ago, the famous travel guide Lonely Planet announced the release of its new publication, the Ultimate Travelist, which collects the five hundred places on earth to see at all costs.
 I quickly read the list to find traces of Tuscany and finally, I found them.

-I am happy that a bit of Tuscany has been considered in this list full of amazing scenery of the nature, breathtaking landscapes and beautiful monuments across the whole world.
+I am happy that a bit of Tuscany has been considered in this list full of the amazing scenery of nature, breathtaking landscapes, and beautiful monuments across the whole world.

-So, planning your future holidays do not forget to insert in your bucket list the following wonders of Tuscany chosen by Lonely Planet Guide
+So, planning your future holidays do not forget to insert in your bucket list the following wonders of Tuscany chosen by Lonely Planet Guide.

-The Tuscan wonders selected by the Lonely Planet Guide
+The Tuscan wonders selected by the Lonely Planet

-One of the most famous museum in the world that guards priceless piece of arts made by Michelangelo Buonarroti, Titian, Botticelli and Leonardo da Vinci.
+One of the most famous museums in the world, the Uffizi guards priceless pieces of art made by Michelangelo Buonarroti, Titian, Botticelli, and Leonardo da Vinci.

 The beating heart of this romantic and historical city that twice a year hosts the famous racing horse, the Palio.
 Read here about the spectacular Duomo and how to visit it.

-The leaning tower of Pisa (493): The campanile, symbol of the town, is famous worldwide for its unbelievable tilt.
+The Campanile, the symbol of the town of Pisa, is famous worldwide for its unbelievable tilt.
 Together with the Cathedral and the Baptistery, they form the beautiful Miracle Square.